andrewrk/node-s3-client/README.md

  * Uses heuristics to compute multipart ETags client-side to avoid uploading or downloading files unnecessarily.
  * Automatically provide Content-Type for uploads based on file extension.
+ * Supports uploading a stream with unknown Content-Length.
+Streams simultaneously to S3 as well as a temp file, to keep memory footprint low and be able to retry when S3 fails.

 See also the companion CLI tool which is meant to be a drop-in replacement for
 s3cmd: [s3-cli](https://github.com/andrewrk/node-s3-cli).